 UKCO Faculty 2024

-Dr Katherine McCullough
+Dr Kath McCullough

 As a bariatric physician I can see first hand the challenges our patients face in trying to achieve weight loss, the barriers and stigma they endure, limitations in access to healthcare services in a timely and efficient manner and barriers to receiving treatments.